-Dan Power (Internationally renowned Strategist) defines and interprets situational analysis as the state of the environment of a person or organisation.
 A situation analysis provides the context and knowledge for planning.
-It also describes an organisation's competitive position, operating and financial condition and general state of internal and external affairs.
+Power (2015) defines and interprets situational analysis as the state of the environment of a person or organisation.
+A situation analysis also describes an organisation's competitive position, operating and financial condition and general state of internal and external affairs.

-Situation analysis is defined as a process that examines a situation, its elements, and their relations, and that is intended to provide and maintain a state of situation awareness for the decision maker.
-Situation analysis develops hypotheses about meaningful relations between entities and events, estimates the organisational structures and intentions of threat entities, assess vulnerabilities of both one's own force and of threat assets and the level of risk posed by specific threats.
+Vrontis and Thrassou (2006) and Power (2015) define situation analysis as a process that examines a situation, its elements, and their relations, and that is intended to provide and maintain a state of situation awareness for the decision maker.
+Power (2015) further indicates that situation analysis develops hypotheses about meaningful relations between entities and events, estimates the organisational structures and intentions of threat entities, assess vulnerabilities of both one's own force and of threat assets and the level of risk posed by specific threats.